nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 ### GPIO Done

-When you are done experimenting always tell the system to stop listening to the gpio pin:
+When you are done experimenting, always tell the system to stop listening to the gpio pin by unexporting it:

 ```shell
   sudo sh -c 'echo 132 > /sys/class/gpio/unexport'